AutisticShark/Chevereto-Telegram-Bot/README.md

 ## config.ini Explanation
 [BOT]
 MODE = PULLING or WEBHOOK
-ACCESS_TOKEN = Your bot's API key, @botfather to create one if you don't have this.
+ACCESS_TOKEN = Your bot's API key.
+Talk to @botfather to create one if you don't have it.
-WEBHOOK_URL = Your bot's Webhook url, which you can configure it via @botfather, too.
+WEBHOOK_URL = Your bot's Webhook URL, which you can configure via @botfather, too.
-WEBHOOK_PORT = Due to python-telegram-bot's build-in HTTP server's limite, you can only choose one from 443, 80, 88 or 8443
+WEBHOOK_PORT = Due to python-telegram-bot's build-in HTTP server's limit, you can only choose one from 443, 80, 88 or 8443
-WEBHOOK_KEY = Your can create one with follow command
+WEBHOOK_KEY = You can create one with the following command

     openssl req -newkey rsa:2048 -sha256 -nodes -keyout private.key -x509 -days 3650 -out cert.pem

 WEBHOOK_CERT = same as WEBHOOK_KEY
-ADMIN_USER = Your Telegram's username, for example @m1scew_bot (The "@" must be inclueded!), only this user can use bot's admin command like /restart.
+ADMIN_USER = Your Telegram's username, for example, @m1scew_bot (The "@" must be included!), only this user can use the bot's admin command like /restart.
 [HOST]
 IMAGE_HOST = The domain name of your image host site(without "https://" part)
 IMAGE_HOST_API_KEY = You can find it on https://your-image-host/dashboard/settings/api